pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

           false
 ```

 As you might be able to infer, renaming functions or reusing function names is always safe in Unison, and can never break any code.
-Neither our own, nor someone elses.
+Neither our own, nor someone else's.
 Consequentially, dependency conflicts due to multiple dependencies using the same naming, or due to a dependency updating names or implementations, cannot occur either.

-It's a bit interesting to see how `fib_is_even` looks now, it actually directly references the `hash` of the fibonacci function:
+It's a bit interesting to see how `fib_is_even` looks now, it actually directly references the `hash` of the Fibonacci function:

 ```
 .> view fib_is_even